augustoliks/aws-mini-book/docs/02-accounts-organization.md

 __AWS Organization__ is important to create __Consolidated Billing__ feature.
 This feature is to centralize billing of the sub-accounts.

 There are two ways to create sub-account.
 In `AWS Organization`, you can be create newer AWS account, or invite AWS existing account.
 Both ways are made given email.
-To accepted invite from AWS existing account, it should be access `AWS Organization` menu, and click accept invite option, the accept is not be done by email.
+To accepted invite from AWS existing account, in console of the Existing Account, it should be access `AWS Organization` menu, and click accept invite option, the accept is not be done by email.

 The create resource restriction can be _SCP - Security Control Policies_ that provides options to restrict resources creation to OU or Accounts.